CLONED FIRM WARNING

 UK Stewardship Code

 BHAM manages assets across a number of global diversified hedge fund and UCITS strategies, but does not take an activist shareholder approach.
 Accordingly, whilst the Firm supports the Code as a mechanism to promote best practice in the institutional shareholder conduct of UK listed companies, the Firm does not consider the Code or its principles to be appropriate for the funds’ investment strategies.
-BHAM actively endorses hedge fund industry best practice and is a founding member of the Hedge Fund Standards Board, a body which promotes hedge fund best practice in relation to disclosure, valuation, risk management and fund governance.
+BHAM actively endorses hedge fund industry best practice and is a founding member of the Standards Board for Alternative Investments (formerly called the Hedge Fund Standards Board), a body which promotes hedge fund best practice in relation to disclosure, valuation, risk management and fund governance.

 Pillar 3 Disclosure